-Figures from K&C PCT state that only 20 out of the 45 surgeries are 'wheelchair accessible'.
-Without carrying out full audits of the surgeries, it is not possible to state whether this figure takes into account surgeries where although there may be level access, heavy doors or limited access within the surgery may for all intents and purposes render them inaccessible.
+Figures from KENSINGTON AND CHELSEA PCT state that only 20 out of the 44 surgeries are 'wheelchair accessible'.
+Without carrying out full audits of the surgeries, it is not possible to state whether this figure takes into account surgeries where although there may be level access, heavy doors or limited access within the surgery may for all intents and purposes

 Additionally in most surgeries examination beds and other equipment, such as weighing scales, are often inappropriate for wheelchair users.
 The majority of the other surgeries are situated in older buildings, which may have steps to the entrance, narrow doorways and limited space.